A Beginner’s Guide To NFL Betting 2023

 On the flip side, the Giants can now lose by 9 or fewer points or win outright and have a payout of $1.05 to win $1.00.

-In the end, don’t be fooled by value given from sportsbooks.
-In the example, if you believe the Cowboys are going to win handedly then you shouldn’t be swayed by bigger payouts since a bigger payout doesn’t matter if you lose because losing nets you nothing, regardless of value.
+In the end, don’t be fooled by the value given by sportsbooks.
+In the example, if you believe the Cowboys are going to win handily then you shouldn’t be swayed by bigger payouts since a bigger payout doesn’t matter if you lose because losing nets you nothing, regardless of value.